Windfisch/zucchini/README.md

 wifi_key = 'YOUR WIFI KEY'
 ```

-Use [Webrepl](http://micropython.org/webrepl) to upload the `main.py` and `wifi_config.py` files.
+Use [Webrepl](http://micropython.org/webrepl) to upload the `main.py`, `index.html` and `wifi_config.py`
+files.

-Upon rebooting, the device should connect to your WiFi and expose the following HTTP endpoints:
+Upon rebooting, the device should connect to your WiFi and you should be able to point your browser
+to <tt>http://device's ip address</tt>.
+Additionally, it exposes the following HTTP endpoints:

 - `GET /status.json` gives you information about the current state of the system.
 - `GET /log.csv` returns a log of past activations.
 - `GET /config.json` reads the current config as JSON.
 - `GET /factor` retrieves the current irrigation scaling factor for debugging.
 - `GET /main.py` delivers the code running on the micro controller, for AGPL compliance.
+- `GET /` or `GET /index.html` delivers the control website.
 - `PUT /config.json` sets a new config.
 See below for the configuration format.
 - `POST /ntp` forces the system to re-fetch its time via NTP.
 Note that this is done on startup
   anyway and should not be neccessary.